-Using the example above with a 20% cap of your discretionary income, an ICR plan would cap your monthly payment at around $540—but it still might be less, depending on your student loan balance.
+Using the example above with a 20% cap of your discretionary income, an ICR plan would cap your monthly payment at a little below $540—and it might be less, depending on your student loan balance.
 (And don’t worry, they’ll calculate it for you.
 But understanding the math can help you estimate what your payment might be.
 Also, it never hurts to check the government’s math.)
-If you have a high student loan balance, but don’t make a lot of money yet, an income-contingent repayment plan may get you a significantly more manageable monthly payment.
+If you have a high student loan balance but don’t make a lot of money yet, an income-contingent repayment plan may get you a significantly more manageable monthly payment.

-How Else Can you Lower Your student Loan Payment?
+How Else Can Borrowers Lower Their Student Loan Payment?

-Another potential way to reduce your student loan payment is to refinance your student loans.
+Another potential way for borrowers to reduce their student loan payment is by refinancing student loans.
 When you refinance your student loans, you take out a new loan with new terms from a private lender.
 The new loan is used to pay off your existing student loans.

-However, when you refinance, you will no longer be able to take advantage of some of the protections that come with federal loans, including forbearance and deferment.
-These benefits can help you pause payments if you are experiencing financial hardship or returning to school.
+However, when a borrower refinances federal student loans, they’ll no longer be able to take advantage of the protections that come with federal loans, including income-driven repayment plans, forbearance and deferment.

-But if you have a steady job and good credit, refinancing with a private lender may have a lot of its own benefits.
-Ultimately, refinancing is yet another option out there that may save you money—and at a possibly lower interest rate.
+But for borrowers with a steady job and strong credit, refinancing with a private lender may have its own benefits.
+Ultimately, refinancing is another option to consider that may help borrowers manage their student loans.